bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 When it comes to game assets, however, the complex skeleton rigs used by artists for faces and hands are too heavy.
-Usually, the poses are "backed" into morph poses, and facial expression transitions are handled in the engine through morph targets.
+Usually, the poses are "baked" into morph poses, and facial expression transitions are handled in the engine through morph targets.

 Morph targets is a very simple animation method.
 Take a model, have a base